 While a good VPN application should rarely crash, if ever, it should be prepared for such a scenario and protect the user from leaks in the event of a crash.

-This case study from our Privacy Research Lab describes leaks that can result from crashes, and how to test for them using the ExpressVPN Leak Testing Tools.
+This case study from our Digital Security Lab describes leaks that can result from crashes, and how to test for them using the ExpressVPN Leak Testing Tools.

 Overview of crashes

 We have currently only focused on crashes within the VPN processes themselves, for example crashes within the OpenVPN process, as opposed to the UI applications or support binaries that normally come with VPNs.

 Providing a generic test suite to test crashes of UI applications isn’t really practical, as those aspects are very idiosyncratic to each provider.
 We hope to add some generic tests at a later date which will allow third parties to stress test their own applications.

 Internally, we have tested crashing each component of our own VPN apps and are confident that no leaks would occur if any one component fails.

 As most well-designed VPN applications crash infrequently, we consider this test case among a class of “stress tests,” but certainly still a category of leak tests which VPNs should pass.

 Leaks during crashes